omondisteven/eBiz_mpesa_payment_app/README.md

 <h1>PESAQR</h1>
 </div>

+This is a Business MPESA Payment app thet is meant to:
-This is a Customer Panel to generate M-PESA Payment QR Codes for any Till/Paybill.
+- Generate M-PESA Payment QR Codes for any Till, Paybill, Send Money and Withraw cash.

-I built this to help individuals/businesses opt consider providing customer payment terminals.
+- Allow for push STK payments
+- Generate non-MPESA Qr code generation for internal payment
+- Allow for push STK Payments through non-MPESA Qr codes generated internally

+I improved this app from the initial repo by David Munga (https://github.com/DavidAmunga/pesaqr).
 Currently the [M-PESA app](https://play.google.com/store/apps/details?id=com.safaricom.mpesa.lifestyle&hl=en) is the most used finance app in the Android/iOS appstores.

 The 'Scan QR to Pay' feature exists but isn't widely used.
-I discovered this while shopping in a supermarket and found it faster than keying in the store details or waiting for a payment prompt from the teller.
+While shopping in a supermarket it is faster than keying in the store details or waiting for a payment prompt from the teller.

-Discovered it was a simple sequence , built a v1 and now anyone can use this in their business that makes paying for things 3s faster !

-Its free , offline and will stay that way.

 ---